The checklist for decentralizing Local Digital Marketing for your network

 A well-managed decentralization allows for greater responsiveness and local performance, while maintaining a unified brand image.
 This involves centralizing information, content libraries, simple processes, and training adapted to the field.
 This checklist summarizes the key steps to successfully manage the transition and optimize local network referencing.

-The decentralization of digital marketing for a retail chain is a very current issue.
+The decentralization of digital marketing of a brand network is a very current issue.

-Who better than the local store to quickly update their own information and communicate about their products, services, and news?
+Who better than the local to quickly update its own information and communicate about its products, services and news?

 However, the term decentralization sometimes scares marketing managers.
 Although in the long run it means a gain in time both at the headquarters and at the local level, certain points can be blocking: how to organize decentralization, which tools to use, how to train your network, what degree of autonomy to give them, how to guarantee the respect of the brand image,...